 Parents: Jack Russell x Border Collie mix

 The Border Jack, a cross between a Jack Russell Terrier and Border Collie, is a medium dog known for its great athleticism, spirited personality and sneaky agility.
+This is as expected, since both parents dogs are notorious for their high energy.

 They’re as energetic as a purebred Border Collie, but require less mental and physical stimulation.
 Still, it’s recommended they get a good dose of physical/mental activities.